MITLibraries/terraform-testdev-ghatesting/shared/network/README.md

 ## What's created?

 * Nothing.
+Just used for testing GitHub Actions.

 ## Additional Info

 No additional info.
+All the variables are now stored in the correct path.

 ## Inputs